lancehaoh/HTX/README.md

 ### For running the app:
 - Docker Desktop (docker executable must be available in system path)
+- Internet Connection (Backend service will download the files for the AI model the first time it is run)

 ### For running unit tests:
-- Python >= 3.11 (python executable must be available in system path)
+- Python >= 3.8, < 3.12 (python executable must be available in system path)
 - pip (pip executable must be available in system path)
 - NodeJS >= 20.15.0 / NPM (npm executable must be available in system path)